Keep Smyrna Beautiful, Inc., Projects, Programs, and Volunteer Opportunities

 We make jonquils available to community at almost cost each fall starting in October.
 Volunteers are needed to help deliver bulbs to various sales locations, to sell the jonquils at the Fall Festival, and to help plant jonquils on public lands.

-Casper's Friendly Castle
+Casper's Friendly Fall Carnival

 We have the Smedley "Stash the Trash" game, which is a bean bag toss, with free coloring sheets and little prizes.
 Volunteers are needed to man the game (3 people).
 The game is stored at the Community Center.